BergQuester/v8tr.github.io/_drafts/2019-04-02-the-power-of-namespacing-in-swift.md

 }
 ```

+Note the `class` keyword here; `struct` and `enum` are among the possible options.
 Full import statement grammar is [available at swift.org](https://docs.swift.org/swift-book/ReferenceManual/Declarations.html#grammar_import-path-identifier).

 ### Namespacing Techniques

-The implicit per-module namespacing is often not enough to express complex code structures and provide better naming.
-Here is when `enum`s come to the rescue.
+The implicit per-module namespacing is often not enough to express complex code structures.
+The solution is to create pseudo-namespaces by means of `enum`s.

-**Why enum?** Unlike structs, enums do not have synthesized initializers; unlike classes they do not allow for subclassing, which makes enums a perfect candidate to simulate a namespace.
-Let's see real-world usage scenarios.
+**Why enum?** Unlike structs, enums do not have synthesized initializers; unlike classes they do not allow for subclassing, which makes them a perfect candidate to simulate a namespace.
+Let's see the practical examples.

 **Better-organized constants**.
 Different ways to specify constants exist: global variables, properties, config files.
-To group constants in a consistent and easy-to-understand way, without polluting other scopes, a namespace can be created:
+Namespace groups constants in a readable, understandable and consistent way, without polluting outer scope.
+View controllers often have user-interface-related constraints, expressible via namespaced constants:

 ```swift
 class ItemListViewController {